Chapter 6: Zannor

 "Yeah?
 What was your home like while you were gone?"

-Sin turned his head away with another chuckle.
+Sin turned his head away with another snicker.

 "Shut up.
 It wasn't that bad.
-You've never even stepped foot into it anyway, Sin."
+You've never stepped foot into it anyway, Sin."

 "I wouldn't say friend," Sin corrected.
 "More like a royal pain in the ass."

 "Aaron, I am curious as to where you've been all this time.
-What rock have you been hiding under and why haven't you aged a lot?
+What rock have you been hiding under and why haven't you aged more than a decade?
 You couldn't have possibly found immortality.
 Is there even proof that you're my brother?
 You could be a delinquent," Faye said, testing him.
+If she would look at the blood tests, she'd have her comfirmation.

 "Just how many years have I been gone anyway?"